lingjzhu/charsiu/README.md

 ### Pretrained models
-Our pretrained models are availble at the *HuggingFace* model hub: https://huggingface.co/charsiu.
+Our pretrained models are available at the *HuggingFace* model hub: https://huggingface.co/charsiu.

 ### Dependencies